lorae/college-food-insecurity/README.md

 ## 📊 Key Findings

-Percentage of students enrolled in higher education, age 18-24, nationally, on food stamps in 2025:

-[forthcoming]

-[add choropleth]
+According to the 2025 ASEC, 9.8% of full-time college students over age 18 were on food stamps, while 9.0% of part-time college students were on food stamps.

 Percentage of students in higher education who live in dorms that do not have kitchen facilities: